sohale/sohale.github.io/pages/reinvented.md

 * The Zoom Lens model of attention

 * System Identification by modular
+* GIL
-* GIL (similar, but different to Free Energy Principle)
+    * (similar, but different (alternative) to the Free Energy Principle)
+    * Based on Information Theory
+    * Various aspects of it are related to Biology, Computer Science, and Mathematics
+    * I renamed it to `LGI` so as not to be confused with a similarly named concept related to Python.
+* Abstract Uncertainty
+    * (As part of `GIL`)
 * A certain version of Information Bottleneck

 * Transfer Entropy!